The average cost of power coating is $756

 Several factors can influence the cost of a powder coating or electrostatic painting project, including the type and size of the item, as well as the paint or coating used.

-The cost of powder coating really depends on what you need to be coated.
+Powder coating costs vary depending on the item being coated.
 For example, coating a simple item like a bicycle frame might cost less than a complex piece of patio furniture.
 Larger and more intricate items require more prep work and labor, which increases the price.
-So, whether you're thinking about refreshing your car wheels, sprucing up your porch railings, or giving your barstools a new look, size and complexity will affect the overall cost.
+Whether you plan to coat car wheels, porch railings, or bar stools, the size and complexity will affect the overall cost.

 Item | Average Cost |